AdobeDocs/commerce-merchant-services.en/help/live-search/rules-add.md

 >[!NOTE]
 >
->Only products that are returned in the query can be pinned.
+>You can only pin products that are returned in the query.

 Or events can be set manually: